Hello, friend, and thanks for stopping by.

 - Self-publishing consulting tailored to your goals for getting your book into the hands of your readers

 You can think of my consulting and strategy offerings like coaching sessions; they are completely customized and tailored to your needs.
-Currently my in-person writing workshops and retreats are on a hiatus.
-Click here for more information on working with me in any of these capacities.
+Currently, my in-person writing workshops and retreats are on a hiatus.
+Click here for more information on working with me.

 These posts are some of my best and will give you an idea of the stuff I write about.

 - How to Create a Personal Plan & Why It’s Important

 - The Complete Guide to Planning Your Personal Creative Retreat